 - lime wedges for serving

-- In a large saucepan or dutch oven heat the coconut oil over medium-high heat.
-Add the cumin seeds and cook until fragrant, taking care not to burn them.
-Add the onion and 1/2 teaspoon salt and saute until softened and starting to brown.
-Add the garlic and ginger and cook for about 30 seconds, until fragrant.
-Add the turmeric, coriander and red pepper flakes and cook about 1 minute until spices are fragrant, stirring constantly so they do not burn.
+- Heat a large saucepan or dutch oven over medium-high.
+Add the cumin seeds and cook until fragrant, taking care not to burn them, about 1-2 minutes.
+Add ¼ cup water, onion, garlic, ginger and salt to taste, and sauté until softened, adding more water as necessary to prevent sticking.
+When most of the water has evaporated, add the turmeric, coriander and red pepper flakes and cook about 1 minute until spices are fragrant, stirring constantly so they do not burn.

 - Add the sweet potato, chickpeas, tomatoes and coconut milk and bring to a boil.
 Reduce to a simmer, cover and cook for 20-30 minutes until the sweet potato is very tender.